What does it mean to pray in the Name of Jesus?

 In my mind’s eye, I see Jesus’ Name as if it were a magnificent and priceless vessel brimming with treasure.
 I see the vessel itself as fashioned from Jesus’ identity: the Son of God, the Word, the Bread of Life, the Lamb of God who takes away the sin of the world, the Good Shepherd, our Peace, our Righteousness, our Healer…

-The treasure that fills this vessel is the life work of Jesus Christ of Nazareth: every healing He ministered, every deliverance by which He freed people, every temptation He resisted, every truth He proclaimed… It holds all the virtues He cultivated over His lifetime: His agape-style love, His extravagant joy, His shalom peace, His compassion, His gentleness and humility… It contains His every step of heartfelt obedience to His Father, His suffering and death on the cross, His resurrection from the dead, His glorification…
+The treasure that fills this vessel is the life work of Jesus Christ of Nazareth: every healing He ministered, every deliverance by which He freed people, every temptation He resisted, every truth He proclaimed… It holds all the virtues He walked in: His agape-style love, His extravagant joy, His shalom peace, His compassion, His gentleness and humility… It contains His every step of heartfelt obedience to His Father, His suffering and death on the cross, His resurrection from the dead, His glorification…

 The Name of the Son of God––forged from His identity and filled with His life work––asserts the authority that the glorified Jesus Christ carries as the King of Kings and Lord of Lords; the Victor who holds the keys to hell and death; the One to whom all power in heaven and on earth has been given…